 - Row height isn't adjustable, but you can wrap text to display more information in each cell.

 - New rows may automatically inherit formatting and formulas due to the auto-fill functionality in Smartsheet.
 Click the Undo icon in the left toolbar immediately after inserting a new row to remove the automated formatting.

-- Use the Indent and Outdent icons in the left toolbar to create a collapsible row hierarchy.
+- Use the Indent and Outdent buttons in the left toolbar to create a collapsible row hierarchy.
 For example, you can use a hierarchy to group rows together by project, location, category.
 Learn more in our help article on Hierarchy: Indenting & Outdenting Rows

-- Press [Shift] + [Space Bar] to select the entire row of your active or selected cells.
+- Press Shift + Spacebar to select the entire row of your active or selected cells.
 This makes it easy to delete or copy all row content at once.

-To delete multiple consecutive rows, click on the top row's number, scroll down to the bottom, then press the [Shift] key on your keyboard as you click on the bottom row's number.
+To delete multiple consecutive rows, click on the top row's number, scroll down to the bottom, then press the Shift key on your keyboard as you click on the bottom row's number.
 When you release your click, all of the rows in between will be highlighted, and you can click the drop-down arrow next to any highlighted row's number and select Delete Row to delete them all.

-To delete multiple non-consecutive rows, hold down the [Ctrl] (Windows) or [Cmd] (Mac) key on your keyboard and click the row numbers for the rows you want to delete.
-Then click the drop-down arrow to the right of any of the highlighted row numbers and select Delete Row.
+To delete multiple nonconsecutive rows, hold down the Ctrl (Windows) or Command (Mac) key on your keyboard and click the row numbers for the rows you want to delete.
+Then, click the drop-down arrow to the right of any of the highlighted row numbers and select Delete Row.